skjeeth1/floppycomp-riscv/README.md

-# FloppyComp-V1: A Simple Single-Cycle RISC-V CPU
+# FloppyComp-V1: A Simple RISC-V CPU

 Welcome to **FloppyComp-V1**, a non-pipelined Single-Cycle RISC-V CPU designed for learning, experimentation, and extension.
 This project is written in SystemVerilog and is organized for clarity, modularity, and ease of simulation using Vivado.

+To find the developmental branch of the 5-stage pipeline, visit the "pipelined" branch

 ---